 How to install a network printer

-In my previous tutorial, I have shown you how to install a local printer in Windows.
+In my previous tutorial, I have shown you how to install a local printer in Windows Vista.
 As promised, now I will show you how to install a network printer.
 As you can see, the procedure is very similar.
 The main difference consists in the fact that a network printer is not directly attached to your PC and you will need to know details such as: the name of the PC on which it is installed, the printer name and/or the IP address.

 Click the Start button and go to Control Panel.